Gireesh123174/SunbaseAssignment/README.md

         .Start Tomcat and deploy the project to the server.
    2. Access the Application:
         .Open a web browser and go to http://localhost:8080/StudentCRUDApp (replace 8080 with your Tomcat port if different).

+   - Features
+1. Create: Add new students to the database.
+2. Read: Display a list of all students.
+3. Update: Edit existing student information.
+4. Delete: Remove a student from the database.
 Usage
 Adding a Student:
 Click on "Add New Student" on the home page (index.jsp).